Ultimate Guide to Oxalis Triangularis Plant Care at Home

 Place your plant’s bulb or rootball on top of the bottom layer of potting mix.
 Fill in around and over the roots and bulb with potting mix.
 Gently pat the potting mix down.

-You might need to adjust this watering schedule depending on your plant’s environment.
+Be aware that you might need to adjust this watering schedule depending on your plant’s environment.
 Plants that receive more sunlight or that are in warmer, more arid locations will require more frequent watering.
 If your home is especially dry, you might consider misting your plant every couple of weeks.

 Conversely, plants that receive less sunlight or that are placed in cooler or more humid environments will require less frequent watering.

 While false shamrocks can usually tolerate tap and well water, you can safeguard your plant’s root system from chemicals and heavy metals by using filtered water or collected rainwater.
 It’s best to use water that is at room temperature rather than extremely cold or hot water that can shock the roots.
+Personally, I let a jug of tap water sit out over night to allow the fluoride to settle a little before I water my plants.

-Apply a balanced liquid houseplant fertilizer diluted to half-strength every one to two weeks.
+I use a balanced liquid houseplant fertilizer diluted to half-strength every one to two weeks.
 For best results, add the fertilizer to your regular watering routine when appropriate.

 During Dormancy: